sarahdot/Makerspace-Playbook/makerspace-playbook/1-beginnings.md

 * Makers follow curiosity, seeking out hands-on, DIY experiences as a way to learn new skills and explore new possibilities.
 * Makers celebrate the process as much as the product — embracing the rough edges and messiness of creation, and finding delight in the passion and ingenuity that drives one another's work.
 * Makers challenge barriers in technology and celebrate its human side.
 They are inclusive and generous in sharing knowledge and skills, supporting each other as the technological landscape shifts and evolves.
-* Makers are driven by passion, not profit — and while some go on to start businesses, the spirit of the movement lives in the making itself, not the marketplace.
+* Makers are generally driven by passion, not profit — and while some go on to start businesses, the spirit of the movement lives in the making itself, not the marketplace.

 While Makerspaces often feature 3D printers, laser cutters, and other digital fabrication tools, they are not solely defined by technology.
 Instead, technology is woven into a broader creative toolkit — sitting alongside woodworking, textiles, electronics, art, and more.
 Faster prototyping, easier parts sourcing, and online distribution have opened new doors for makers, while interconnected communities — both online and local — continue to bring together people who share common goals and a passion for making across disciplines.